GEMeX: A Large-Scale, Groundable, and Explainable Medical VQA Benchmark for Chest X-ray Diagnosis: Introduction

-The contributions of this paper can be summarized as follows: \begin{itemize} \item We introduce \shortname{}, a large-scale Med-VQA dataset for chest X-rays, designed to support diverse question types and provide enhanced explainability for medical VQA systems.
+This manuscript makes the following key contributions: \begin{itemize} \item We present \shortname{}, a large-scale medical VQA dataset for chest X-rays, designed to support diverse question types and provide enhanced explainability for medical VQA systems.
 To our knowledge, it is the largest chest X-ray VQA dataset and the first Med-VQA dataset to embody the concept of multimodal explainability.

-\item We systematically benchmark $10$ representative LVLMs using \shortname{}, introducing multiple evaluation metrics to comprehensively demonstrate the performance of current popular LVLMs on the Med-VQA task.
+\item We systematically benchmark $12$ representative LVLMs using \shortname{}, introducing multiple evaluation metrics to comprehensively demonstrate the performance of current popular LVLMs on the Med-VQA task.

-\item We show that our proposed precise vision-text explainability notably enhances the visual reasoning ability of LVLMs through fine-tuning, addressing a key deficiency observed in various models.
-We highlight the importance of a large-scale, groundable, and explainable VQA benchmark for advancing the development and deployment of LVLMs in healthcare.
+\item Our method shows that integrating precise vision-text explainability enhances the visual reasoning of LVLMs, addressing a key limitation in many models.
+We emphasize the need for a large-scale, groundable, and explainable VQA benchmark to advance LVLM development and deployment in healthcare.

 \end{itemize}